simulot/immich-go/readme.md

 * ... and much more

 ### Run on Any platform:
   * Immich-Go is available for Windows, MacOS, Linux, and FreeBSD.
-It can run on any platform where the Go language Go ported.
+It can run on any platform where the Go language is ported.

 ## Requirements